 The Company's Compensation Committee, acting pursuant to its charter, sets the amount of each element of compensation for each named executive officer, as described herein and under "Corporate Governance at Urban Outfitters-Compensation Committee."
 The Compensation Committee generally holds meetings at least four times a year, and compensation amounts for executive officers for the new fiscal year are generally set in the Company's first fiscal quarter.
-In Fiscal 2019, there were four meetings of the Compensation Committee.
+In Fiscal 2020, there were four meetings of the Compensation Committee.

-The Compensation Committee is currently comprised of three members, Robert L. Hanson (who is the committee's chairman), Elizabeth Ann Lambert and Sukhinder Singh Cassidy, all of whom are "independent" directors, as defined by the NASDAQ Marketplace Rules.
-Mr. Lawson and Robert H. Strouse, one of the Company's former directors, previously served on the Compensation Committee during Fiscal 2019.
+The Compensation Committee is currently comprised of three members, Todd R. Morgenfeld (who is the Compensation Committee's chairman), Elizabeth Ann Lambert and Wesley S. McDonald, all of whom are "independent" directors, as defined by the NASDAQ Marketplace Rules.
+Ms. Singh Cassidy and Robert L. Hanson, one of the Company's former directors, previously served on the Compensation Committee during Fiscal 2020 and also qualified as "independent" as defined by the NASDAQ Marketplace Rules.
 The Compensation Committee charter is available on the Company's corporate website at www.urbn.com.
 The charter is reviewed by the Compensation Committee on an annual basis and revised as warranted.